DevExpress/devextreme-documentation/concepts/Common/Value Formatting/10 Format Widget Values/10 Predefined Formats.md

 Predefined formats are string literals for formatting numbers and dates.
 See the **format**.[type](/api-reference/50%20Common/Object%20Structures/format/type.md '/Documentation/ApiReference/Common/Object_Structures/format/#type') description for a full list.

-Set the **format** UI component option to apply a predefined format.
-In the following code, this option specifies the format and precision of the tooltip's value in the **Slider** UI component.
+Set the **format** UI component property to apply a predefined format.
+In the following code, this property specifies the format and precision of the tooltip's value in the **Slider** UI component.
 The value contains two decimal digits when the precision value is 2.

 ---
 ##### jQuery